By Jeff Smith

 You can contact your bank, explain what happened, and ask them to reverse the fee.
 If you have already paid your balance, that’s a point in your favor.
 If not, assure them that you plan to do so promptly.
 Politely remind them of your history as a reliable and valued customer, and ask to speak to a supervisor if the customer service representative can’t help you.

-You may not want to give up after the first try; consider calling back at another time and talking to someone else.
+You may not want to give up after the first try; consider calling back at another time and talking to someone else to see if you can get overdraft fees back.

 Paying the fees you owe promptly shows the bank that you take the matter seriously and can help you avoid further overdraft fees.
-It will also restore access to your account by giving you money upon which to draw.
+It will also restore access to your account.

-Chances are you have more than one bank account.
-Maybe you have a savings account or a second checking account at the same institution, or maybe you have a separate account at a different bank or credit union.
-Drawing on these funds and transferring some to the overdrawn account can put your account back in the black and keep you from risking further fees.
+If you have more than one bank account like a savings account or a second checking account at the same institution, or a separate account at a different bank or credit union, you can transfer some of the funds from these accounts to the overdrawn account to put your account back in the black and keep you from risking further fees.

 The best way to deal with a negative account balance is to avoid having one in the first place.
 You can reduce the chances of winding up with a negative balance by taking some of these steps: